qmoreaux/Dapp_Voting/README.md

 ## Public access

+- The Smart Contract is deployed on Goerli at the following address [0xfd81505A66f3F55Fe3d82e997729FfA0337F5B13](https://goerli.etherscan.io/address/0xfd81505A66f3F55Fe3d82e997729FfA0337F5B13)

-The DApp is available at the following address : [https://dapp-voting-delta.vercel.app/](https://dapp-voting-delta.vercel.app/)
+- The DApp is available at the following address : [https://dapp-voting-delta.vercel.app/](https://dapp-voting-delta.vercel.app/)